-The Whitefield Road factory was closed in 1983, with the loss of about 360 jobs.
-The ageing factory would have needed extensive repairs if it was to remain operational.
+The Whitefield Road factory was closed with the loss of about 360 jobs in 1983.
+The sugar confectionery market was in decline, and the ageing factory would have needed extensive repairs in order to remain operational.
 200 administrative staff remained at the Whitefield Road offices.

 Only Bury and Nelson remained as large factories within the company.
 There were also smaller factories in Dundee and east London.

 Barker & Dobson held the British distribution rights for Marabou products, such as the Daim/Dime chocolate bar, by 1984.